Top 10 Talent Management Systems

 2022.
 HR automation platform flex raises $32M

-South Korea-based human resources management platform flex announced today it has closed a $32 million Series B round.
-The startup’s mission is to enable corporations to automate and streamline manual human resources work processes and focus more on people.
-Its automation tools optimize the employee experience to ensure seamless data flow across groups for use in payroll, e-signature support, on/offboarding and people analytics.
-It also plans to launch performance review and talents relation management tools in the first quarter of 2022.
+South Korea-based flex, a human resources management platform, has recently concluded a successful $32 million Series B funding round.
+The company's primary objective is to empower organizations by automating and streamlining manual HR processes, allowing them to prioritize their focus on people.
+With flex's automation tools, the employee experience is optimized, ensuring smooth data flow across departments for essential tasks such as payroll, e-signature support, on/offboarding, and people analytics.
+Furthermore, flex has plans to introduce performance review and talent relationship management tools in the first quarter of 2022, expanding its range of offerings.

 2021.
 Workday to acquire external workforce management startup VNDLY for $510M